If you’re an anxious driver, or don’t often attempt long distances, then a long cross-country drive at Christmas may seem a daunting prospect.

 Take it slow and study the route beforehand to get an idea of where you’re going.
 It may seem old-fashioned now, but make sure you have a decent road map in your car in case your sat nav or smartphone loses signal or battery.

 As well as finding a direct route, and one that avoids heavy traffic, consider the safety of different roads, too.
-You can check the risk rating of the roads you plan to use with our interactive Dangerous Roads Map.
 Don’t shy away from motorways; despite popular belief, they’re actually much safer than single carriageway A roads.

 Prepare your car